-Here are ten strategies to help get you and your team unstuck.
-The first line is the oblique strategy, in some cases I have added additional commentary of my own.
+Here are ten oblique strategies to help get you and your team unstuck.
+The first line is the oblique strategy with added for a startup.

 - A line has two sides.